1. Terms and conditions

-5.3 BCAS will perform certain task to ensure the accuracy of the information
+5.3 BCAS will perform certain tasks to ensure the accuracy of the information

 5.3.1 Any delay in the services performed will not result in non-payment of fees

-5.3.2 BCAS will not continue work until these requirements are met.
+5.3.2 BCAS will not continue to work until these requirements are met.

 5.3.3 BCAS will not be held responsible for any delays due the above (4.2)